Guidelines for traveling to Northeastern Campuses located in Canada

 - monitor and report if they develop signs or symptoms of COVID-19 upon arriving to Canada.

-For FAQ and updates regarding travel restrictions for students arriving in Fall 2022, please see the Frequently Asked Questions about Fall 2022 Term
+For FAQ and updates regarding travel restrictions for students arriving in Winter 2023, please see the Frequently Asked Questions about Winter 2023 Term

 Note: Entry into Canada is determined by a border service officer at the time and place of entry, based on information provided by the traveler.
 Following the guidelines provided on this page in no way guarantees entry.

-To be able to enter Canada as a student, you must meet TWO requirements:
+To be able to enter Canada as a student, you must meet TWO requirements, in addition to presenting the correct documents:

 - You must have a valid study permit or a letter of introduction that shows you were approved for a study permit, unless you don’t need one.